Using a wireless controller

 Make sure the player indicator on your controller is off.

 If the player indicator is on, press and hold the PS button until it turns off.
-If a USB cable is connected to your controller, disconnect it.

 2.